4.2 Ansible Playbooks - Templates

 Create a playbook userplay.yml doing the following and running on node1 and node2:

-• On node1: Create a file /etc/dinner.txt with the content below by using the template module:
+• On node1: Create a file /etc/dinner.txt with the content below by using the ansible.builtin.template module:

 <name_of_user> <food_for_user>

-• On node1: There should be a entry in the file /etc/dinner.txt for each user in the variable users.
+• On node1: There should be an entry in the file /etc/dinner.txt for each user in the variable users.
 Use a for loop in the template.

 • On node1: If a user has no food specified, use “kebab”.
 Look for filters in the online docs.
 You should be familiar with searching the online docs by now.